sams4566/battleships-game/README.md

 # Battleships Game

 The Battleships Game is an online version of the popular board game, Battleships, where two opponents go head to head to try and sink the other's ships.
-The game is set up so that each opponent can see their ships but cannot see the others.
+The game is set up so that each opponent can see their own ships but cannot see the others.
 Each player enters a coordinate and the opponent lets them know if they have ‘hit’ a ship, ‘missed’ a ship or if they have already mentioned that coordinate.

 For this online version the user will have the opportunity to play against the computer and select different game board sizes to increase difficulty and the length of the game.
 The game is targeted at people who enjoy the original board game and would like to practise against the computer.